FAQs for Pastor Search Process

 A: The length of the process will be determined by the Search Committee.
 The Search Committee will make sure to take the right length of time to select the candidate they believe God is calling to serve Chapel Hill as its next Senior Pastor.
 There is no stipulated minimum or maximum length of time for this process.
 Once the Search Committee is formed, they will provide ongoing updates to the congregation about their process and progress, including anticipated timelines.

-Q: When can we expect an initial communication from the Search Committee?
+Q: When can we expect updates from the Search Committee?

 Q: Will the new Senior Pastor be someone who is already on staff at Chapel Hill, or an external candidate?